zerodytrash/TikTok-Live-Connector/README.md

 # TikTok-Livestream-Chat-Connector
-A Node.js module to retrieve and decode livestream chat messages and other events in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
+A Node.js module to receive and decode livestream chat messages and other events in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
 The module includes a wrapper that connects to the WebCast service using just the username (`uniqueId`).
 This allows you to connect to your own live chat as well as the live chat of other streamers.
 No credentials are required.
 Besides chat messages, other events such as members joining and gifts can be handled.

 <b>NOTE:</b> This is not an official API.
 The correctness of the data cannot be guaranteed.